 I am honored to have been endorsed by Planned Parenthood [Advocates of Arizona] throughout my legislative career.
 Planned Parenthood represents the basis for all legislation that respects women and their right to self-determination.

-If you’d like to learn more about Rebecca Rios, including her other endorsements and positions on other issues, you can visit her campaign website.
-You can also follow her campaign via her Facebook page or Twitter, @Rios_Rebecca.
+If you’d like to learn more about Rebecca Rios, you can follow her campaign via her Facebook page or Twitter, @Rios_Rebecca.